Lithium Extraction Methods

 Hard Rock Mining - Extremely energy-intensive, requiring high-temperature processing and consuming vast amounts of fuel and electricity.
 This results in:

-• High CO₂ emissions – 15 tons of CO₂ per ton of lithium, leading to a greater carbon intensity per unit of lithium extracted.
+• High CO₂ emissions - 15 tons of CO₂ per ton of lithium - lead to a greater carbon intensity per unit of lithium extracted.

-Solar Evaporation – While leveraging solar energy, this method still has critical environmental challenges:
+Solar Evaporation - While leveraging solar energy, this method still presents critical environmental challenges:

-• Produces harmful waste salts – Disposing these residual minerals can lead to long-term soil and water contamination.
+• Produces harmful waste salts - disposing of these residual minerals can lead to long-term soil and water contamination.

 Standard DLE methods, while more efficient and less water-intensive than the above, can still be improved.
 Lithium Harvest's advanced DLE technology revolutionizes this space by integrating superior water treatment processes, turning a waste product - oil & gas wastewater - into a valuable lithium feedstock.

-Our advanced DLE technology focuses on maximizing lithium recovery while minimizing environmental disturbance.
-It supports a circular economy by re-purposing industrial by-products and aligns with existing infrastructure, like geothermal and oil field operations, to reduce environmental impact further.
-This approach yields a higher concentration of lithium more efficiently and sustainably.
+Our advanced DLE solution focuses on maximizing lithium recovery while minimizing environmental disturbance.
+It supports a circular economy by repurposing industrial by-products and integrates with existing infrastructure, such as geothermal and oilfield operations, to further reduce environmental impact.
+This approach yields a higher concentration of lithium, more efficiently and more sustainably.

-The world’s transition to renewable energy and electric vehicles requires a lithium supply chain that is truly sustainable.
-Lithium Harvest is leading this transformation by providing a solution that is not only environmentally responsible but also economically viable.
+The world's transition to renewable energy and electric vehicles requires a truly sustainable lithium supply chain.
+Lithium Harvest is leading this transformation by delivering a solution that is not only environmentally responsible but also economically viable.

-Why settle for outdated methods when a cleaner, faster, and more sustainable alternative exists?
+Why settle for outdated methods when a cleaner, faster, and more sustainable alternative already exists?

-Check out the comparison table below to see the differences and make your opinion.
+Check out the comparison table below to see the differences and form your own opinion.

 Lithium Harvest Lithium Extraction Technology